 Introductory Notes to the Guidelines

-These guidelines are a development of Best practices for ecodesign market surveillance produced by the participants of the predecessor project, ECOPLIANT.
+These guidelines are a further development of Best practices for ecodesign market surveillance produced by the participants of the predecessor project, ECOPLIANT.
+This, the April 2017, version of the guidelines includes content relevant to energy labelling.